Your Guide To Sailing Guadeloupe

 Îles des Saintes was so beautiful and had a lot of history.
 We got to explore this island for a couple days and it was so much fun! Îles des Saintes is an archipelago which includes Terre-de-Haut and Terre-de-Bas islands.
 The first picture is of Notre Dame de l'Assomption, a Roman Catholic church on the island.
 It was such a gorgeous building I had to snap a pic!
 We did not go inside since a service was going on, but if you find yourself there you are more than welcome to see the inside and even attend a service.
 The second picture was is actually taken on Îlet à Cabrit in Îles des Saintes.
 When we visited, it was Guadeloupe's low season so we did have some cloudy days/evenings but we got lucky and had a couple nights with amazing sunsets!
 They were definitely worth the wait as you can see!

 As mentioned above, Terre-de-Haut Island is on Îles des Saintes.
 Terre-de-Haut had some restaurants, shops, and a market to explore and visit.
 We had dinner on Terre-de-Haut at Au Bon Vivre (the top picture is of their little courtyard.
 How cute is that!?).
 The food was absolutely amazing and the atmosphere was so cozy with dim lighting, open air dining, and stone interior.
 A large black and white photo of Louis Armstrong greets you when you walk inside.
 I had the duck for dinner and it was so yummy.
-But the desert was what really blew me away!
-A couple of us ordered the desert brownie with vanilla ice cream on top drizzled in a homemade caramel sauce.
+But the dessert was what really blew me away!
+A couple of us ordered the dessert brownie with vanilla ice cream on top drizzled in a homemade caramel sauce.
 Let me just say the caramel was the best I've ever had.
 It's one of the things I always mention about our trip to Guadeloupe! lol So if you travel to Terre-de-Haut, definitely plan to visit Au Bon Vivre.
 You won't regret it!

 Îlet à Cabrit